minprog/pyprog/quality/cleanup/index.md

 # Cleanup

 While programming you might (and you will!) stumble upon some unforeseen bugs and tricky edge cases.
 In such situations, you will have to rethink your design or approach.
-Chances are that you end up having some code that served a purpose once, but is no longer used or needed in your final design.
-We call this "dead code".
-Dead code obfuscates the final implementation of your programs and distracts the reader.
-Hence, it's good practice to remove anything that isn't directly used in your final design.
-Below you'll find some forms of dead code that can be cleaned up.

-The first example you have seen before; it's commented-out code:
+It is quite likely that your code file still contains some remnants of your previous approach.

+## Dead code

+One example is commented-out code or "dead code":

     # x = 8
     # if x > 7:
     #     print("hello!")

+This should be removed!
+If you really would like to keep it, save it in a separate file.

+## Unreachable code

 A bit more tricky is the condition that is never met, resulting in lines of code that will **never** be reached: